 Administration: Is there assurance that the facility will be managed and operated in a superior fashion?
 To whom does the facility director report?
 Is that person committed to appropriate oversight (a letter of commitment should be submitted)?
-Is there an adequate plan for the management of the facility, including an appropriate system for charging for services and subsidy of user fees for specific cancer-related projects and individuals (especially early careerstage investigators)?
+Is there an adequate plan for the management of the facility, including an appropriate system for charging for services and subsidy of user fees for specific cancer-related projects and individuals (especially early-career- stage investigators)?
 How will facility time be allocated among the projects?
 Have biosafety issues been addressed?
 Are there criteria and is there a mechanism for prioritization of user requests?

 Are there appropriate advisory committees?

-Institutional Commitment: Is there clear institutional commitment for support of the facility for cancer research and, if applicable, for noncancer research efforts as well?
+Institutional Commitment: Is there clear institutional commitment for support of the facility for cancer research?
 Has the host institution provided an appropriate site for the facility?

-9.3.2.
-Secondary Criteria
+9.3.2 Secondary Criteria